onacelio/onacelio/readme.md

 - 🔭 Coding my life;
 - 🌱 Studying the front-end development area;
-- ⚡ Open to learning new things in the area.
+- ⚡ Open to learning new things in the area;

 ## Github Stats: